California is attracting big-budget feature shoots again, reeled in by the state’s rebooted tax credit programme.

 In its second year, the upgraded programme allocated credits of $339m to 64 projects — 17 independent features, 10 non-independent films, 25 TV series, six relocating series and six pilots — with an estimated total spend of $2.4bn.

-Over the three allocations to feature films in the programme’s third year, credits totalling $186.3m were awarded to 10 independent and 18 non-independent films.
+And over the three allocations to feature films in the programme’s third year, credits totalling $186.3m were awarded to 10 independent and 18 non-independent films.

 Small pot for independents

-Features to have tapped into the credit programme and shot in California over the past year include The Walt Disney Company’s A Wrinkle In Time, MGM’s A Star Is Born, Cross Creek Pictures’ Roman J Israel, Esq, Netflix’s Bright, 20th Century Fox’s sci-fi thriller Ad Astra and upcoming independent projects including Adam McKay’s Backseat, with Christian Bale, Amy Adams and Sam Rockwell, Netflix’s Bird Box, directed by Susanne Bier and starring Sandra Bullock, and Karyn Kusama’s crime drama Destroyer, starring Nicole Kidman (Greta Gerwig’s Lady Bird shot in the state but was not allocated a credit from the programme’s relatively small independent feature pot because it was not selected under the jobs ratio formula).
+Features to have tapped into the credit programme and shot in California over the past year include The Walt Disney Company’s A Wrinkle In Time, MGM’s A Star Is Born, Cross Creek Pictures’ Roman J Israel, Esq, Netflix’s Bright, 20th Century Fox’s sci-fi thriller Ad Astra and independent projects including Adam McKay’s Backseat, with Christian Bale, Amy Adams and Sam Rockwell, Netflix’s Bird Box, directed by Susanne Bier and starring Sandra Bullock, and Karyn Kusama’s crime drama Destroyer, starring Nicole Kidman (Greta Gerwig’s Lady Bird shot in the state but was not allocated a credit from the programme’s relatively small independent feature pot because it was not selected under the jobs ratio formula).

 In 2017, California hosted half of all the scripted series produced by US studios, according to a FilmLA report.
 Recent TV productions to shoot in the state include HBO’s Sharp Objects, Ballers and the second season of Westworld, Paramount Network’s Heathers, Scott Free’s Strange Angel and The Mark Gordon Company’s The Rookie.